Nottingham Girls' High School: Facilities

-Originally placed in a group of Victorian houses, the school has since expanded considerably.
-Its performing arts centre, The Space, where the old dining hall and uniform shop were, is used for music and drama productions at the school and can be hired for non-school conferences, meetings and performances.
-It provides a source of education for girls interested in aspects of the performing arts and theatre production work, from music to lighting.
+Originally placed in a group of Victorian houses, the school has since expanded.
+It has a performing arts centre, The Squire Performing Arts Centre.

-There is a Sixth Form Centre adjoining The Space, with modern classrooms, a kitchen area and tuck shop, and an outside garden and decking area.
-There are two libraries – one in the Senior School and one in the Junior School – along with a lecture theatre, drama studio, music building, dining hall, and common rooms for the lower and upper schools.
-The Infant and Junior schools are on the same site, but based in the buildings on Balmoral Road.
+There is a sixth form centre adjoining The Squire PAC.
+There are two libraries, a lecture theatre, drama studio, music building, dining hall, and common rooms for the lower and upper schools.
+The infant and junior schools are on the same site, based in the buildings on Balmoral Road.

-In recent years, the school has invested in IT provision and training.
-Girls from Year 4 upwards are issued with a personal iPad; younger girls share iPad facilities.
-Classrooms have interactive whiteboards and there is digital equipment for use across the curriculum, such as cameras and microscopes.
-DT and food rooms have been refurbished to include a 3D printer, among other high-tech equipment.

-The school grounds include all-weather courts, grass pitches, a gymnasium, and a sports hall and fitness suite.
-The outdoor learning area comprises a climbing wall.
-Upnah Wood has plentiful outdoor learning equipment, such as low ropes, a fire pit and a pizza oven.
+The school grounds include all-weather courts, grass pitches, a gymnasium and sports centre.
+The outdoor learning area has a climbing wall.
+Upnah Wood has outdoor learning equipment, such as low ropes, a fire pit and a pizza oven.

 Houses

 The four school houses are named after the four first headmistresses of the school; Bolton, Hastings, Luxton and Skeel.
 In recent years, the Junior School has also adopted the House system, so that girls can be in the same House as siblings further up the school.
 The House system includes inter-house competitions and sports events.